djalbat/necessary/README.md

 The `parameters` argument should be a plain old JavaScript object, the names and values of which are encoded and concatenated to form the query string.

 The `headers` argument should also be a plain old JavaScript object.
-If it does not have an `accept` property, one wil be provided with the value `application/json`.
+If it does not have an `accept` property then one wil be provided with the value `application/json`.

 The `callback` argument is expected to be a function taking `body` and `status` arguments.
 If the `accept` property of the main `headers` argument is set to `application/json` then the callback function's `body` argument can be assumed to be JSON, or `null` if the request body cannot be parsed as such.
 The `status` argument will be the response status code, for example `200` for a successful `OK` response.